 FOCAL POINTS

+Take inspiration from the home of designer Tami Ramsey, co-founder of Cloth and Kind.
 As you pass down this corridor, a blue painting directly in front creates the perfect focal point, as does the scene set by table and chair.
 This is a great trick for creating visual interest and guiding the eye through a long space.
-This is the home of designer Tami Ramsey, co-founder of Cloth and Kind, as featured in Lonny Magazine.

 MONOCHROME ACCENTS

-In this Gothenburg apartment, graphic elements are created in a whitewashed corridor, not only with the neutral coloured runner, but with the addition of sculptural hooks, bags, shoes, coats and umbrellas.
+In this Gothenburg apartment, spotted on Alvhem, graphic elements are created in a whitewashed corridor, not only with the neutral coloured runner, but with the addition of sculptural hooks, bags, shoes, coats and umbrellas.
 The line of matching black frames hung at eye level is perfect for the space and also happens to echo the rug pattern.
-As featured by Alvhem.

 LIGHTING

-Photo credits: Images credited as stated.
-1st image via Lonny Magazine.
+Photo credits as stated.
+Opening image via Lonny Magazine.